ComputationalDesignLab/rombo/README.md

-# ROMBO: Bayesian Optimization using nonintrusive Reduced Order Models
+# ROMBO: Bayesian Optimization using Nonintrusive Reduced Order Models

 A Python framework for adaptive nonintrusive data-driven reduced-order modeling and its applications to Bayesian optimization.